sebschlicht/bachelor-thesis/roadmap.md

 The IO percentage according to `iotop` does not exceed ~33% during the short benchmark in the local VM.
 This does not seem to be the bottleneck here.

+Even the longer benchmark (3 minutes)
+Moving the database to memory (`/tmp` tmpfs mounted) increased the performance from 100 req/s by 300 percent to 415 req/s. `iotop` did not show any IO utilization neither on the host machine nor the VM.

 #### HTTP latency
 The benchmark can not be expected to exceed `1 / RTT` requests per second, which is why
 1000ms / 5ms req/s = 200 req/s